 New Keynesian Phillips Curves (NKPC) has been extensively used in the analysis of monetary policy, but yet there are a number of issues of concern about how they are estimated and then related to the underlying macroeconomic theory.
 The first is whether such equations are identified.
 To check identification requires specifying the process for the forcing variables (typically the output gap) and solving the model for inflation in terms of the observables.
 In practice, the equation is estimated by GMM, relying on statistical criteria to choose instruments.
-Secondly, the NKPC is usually derived as a part of a DSGE model, solved by log-linearising around a steady state and the variables are then measured in terms of deviations from the steady state.
+This may result in failure of identification or weak instruments.

 - Format: PDF